Babcock/Webb - Wildlife

 A birding hot spot in southwest Florida, Babcock/Webb is home to numerous resident and migratory, birds including the peregrine falcon, bald eagle, wood stork, wild turkey, Bachman’s sparrow, burrowing owl and brown-headed nuthatch.
 A variety of warblers are common during the winter.
 This area is a stronghold of the eastern bluebird and many other birds whose habitat has been lost to development.
 Babcock-Webb’s open stands of slash pine flatwoods are home to colonies of the federally listed endangered red-cockaded woodpecker.
 Their cavity trees are marked with a white-painted ring.
 Other highlights of this property include American and least bitterns, king rail, sedge wren and many more.

-The Sherman’s fox squirrel, a state listed species of special concern, has been observed on this area.
-Northern bobwhite quail, eastern cottontail rabbits, gray squirrels, raccoons, white-tailed deer and nonnative feral hogs are common inhabitants of the flatwoods.
+The southern fox squirrel, a state listed species of special concern, has been observed on this area.
+Northern bobwhite quail, eastern cottontail rabbits, gray squirrels, raccoons, white-tailed deer and nonnative wild hogs are common inhabitants of the flatwoods.
 Wading birds regularly forage in wet prairies and marshes.

-A good place to look for wood storks, egrets and herons of various types, as well as alligators, is in the canal along the Seaboard Grade.
+The canal along the Seaboard Grade is a good place to look for wood storks and wading birds of various types, as well as alligators.
 Sandhill cranes are frequently found in the field west of the shooting range.

 Join the Fred C. Babcock/Cecil M. Webb WMA Florida Nature Trackers project and add observations of life you see.